^

 • Low-fat dairy products: cottage cheese, cheese, kefir, yogurt, whey.

-• Vegetables: pumpkin, zucchini, eggplant, cabbage, beet, avocado, leafy greens.
+• Vegetables: pumpkin, zucchini, eggplant, cabbage, beets, avocado, leafy greens.

-• Fruits, berries, dried fruits: grapefruit, prunes, dried apricots, lemon, wild rose, cranberry, black currant, grapes, apples, citrus.
+• Fruits, berries, dried fruits: grapefruit, prunes, dried apricots, lemon, rose hips, cranberries, black currants, grapes, apples, citrus fruits.

 • Whole grain products: rye bread, buckwheat, brown rice, oats, pasta made from coarse wheat varieties.